Ravenstine/goertzeljs/README.md

 limitations
 ==========
 This library currently doesn't have a good way of filtering out background sound.

-The only way right now is to increase the detection threshold(minimum energy needed to be considered a valid signal).
+Currently, noise is filtered out through both energy detection threshold(minimum energy needed to be considered a valid signal) and multiple peak detection, the latter of which is more effective.

 Features currently lacking:

-* Window function
-* Normal/reverse twist
 * Sliding Goertzel
 * Signal-to-noise test

 Since Goertzel.js doesn't do much to get rid of noise, it will sometimes "mistake" a sound pattern for a DTMF sound.
 It may also have a difficult time detecting DTMF tones if there is too much noise.

-This means that it should not be used for serious use unless modified.
+At this time, frequencies need to occur for at least 0.3 seconds long to be detected consistently.

 how to use
 ==========